sethgonzales/ChemEd_Simulations/README.md

 * 12:30: refactor clone so that it is in parent object
 * 1:50: work on implementing undo/redo
 * 2:30: undo undo and redo... work on fixing copy bug
+* 3:10: give up on copy bug...
+Move on to adding more elements

 # _ChemEd Simulations_